If you want to view the mobile version of a website from your web browser, there are five straightforward ways to do it.

 If you’re working on your own WordPress site, WordPress also provides some built-in options to help you see how your site will look on mobile devices.

 When you’re working in the WordPress editor, you can quickly see how your content will look on different devices.
-You can also do the same while you’re customizing your theme in the WordPress Customizer.
+You can also do the same while you’re customizing your theme in the WordPress Customizer (if you’re using a classic theme) or Full Site Editor (if you’re using a block theme).

 Let’s go through these methods…